GesJeremie/Gotham-documentation/README.md

 ```

 In the controller `controllers/zombie/edit.coffee`, you can fetch the value of the variable `:id` via the `params` variable sent to `before()` and `run()`

+## Helpers

+Gotham use the awesome library [underscorejs](http://underscorejs.org/).
+Underscore provide a lot of helpers when you code with a lot stuff about array, object, etc ..

+Underscore provide a function `_.mixin()` to add your custom helpers.
+Gotham provide a simple file `app/helpers.coffee` where you can add your helpers.

 ## Libraries